Mason Crane: Domestic career

 On 10 July 2015, Crane made his Hampshire 1st team debut in a Natwest T20 Blast fixture against Surrey at the Ageas Bowl.
 Coming on in the 9th over of Surrey's innings with them chasing 187 runs for victory, Crane bowled well dismissing Kumar Sangakkara and Vikram Solanki in his allocated 4 over to finish with figures of 2/35 as Hampshire won by 29 runs.

 In December 2015 he was named in England's squad for the 2016 Under-19 Cricket World Cup.

 In October 2016 Crane went to Sydney to play for Gordon District Cricket Club in Sydney Grade Cricket.

 In March 2017, Crane made his debut for New South Wales, becoming the first overseas player to play for them since Imran Khan in 1984, where he took match figures of 5/116 and remained 15 not out when batting.

-In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
+In April 2022, Crane was bought by the London Spirit for the 2022 season of The Hundred.
 That month, he was loaned to Sussex for a month.

 In March 2024, Crane joined Glamorgan on a season-long loan.
 In July that year he signed a three-year contract with the Welsh county.

+On 20 June 2026, Crane made his maiden first-class century, scoring 106 for Glamorgan against Surrey at Sophia Gardens.

 International career

-In June 2017, he was named in England's Twenty20 International (T20I) squad for the series against South Africa.
+In June 2017, Crane was named in England's Twenty20 International (T20I) squad for the series against South Africa.
 He made his T20I debut for England against South Africa on 21 June 2017.
 In August 2017, he was named in England's Test squad for their series against the West Indies, but he did not play.
 In September 2017, he was named in England's Test squad for the 2017–18 Ashes series.
 He made his Test debut in the fifth Test against Australia on 4 January 2018.
-On Test debut, he took his maiden test wicket by dismissing Usman Khawaja, having previously had an appeal against the same player turned down because of a no ball.
+On Test debut, he took his maiden & only test wicket by dismissing Usman Khawaja, having previously had an appeal against the same player turned down because of a no ball.

 On 29 May 2020, Crane was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 In January 2021, Crane was named as a reserve player in England's Test squad for their series against India.